ZoeBai0714/distribution-system-map-reducer/readMe.md

    go run mrworker.go wc.so

 5. Start to build worker that controls mapper and reducer.
 Once it gets a task from #4, check which status is the task in and act coordingly.
-   If a task is still in Map status, meaning it hasn't been processed, then we process it.
-After done we write it to local file and assign it to intermediate.
-Then map job is now complete, let tell coordinatpr about it with func TaskCompleted through rpc
+   It's first Map, this will call mapper function to read each file task, and then for each file task, slot theem in NReducer by word(using iHash function pre-defined) After done we write it to local file and assign it to intermediate.

+   Then map job is now complete, let tell coordinatpr about it with func TaskCompleted through rpc.
+Once all the task files finished the mapping job, the taskState will go into next phase Reduce.

-6. Inside TaskCompleted, start to process the content in the intermediate that we saved earlier
+   Reduce will combine the slots back to a file

 Workflow (Design)